Bluejay47/AviaryClasses/README.md

 # Aviary Classes - Custom Archetypes for Pathfinder: Wrath of the Righteous

 A mod adding **five unique archetypes** and a **magical companion item** to expand your character build options with innovative mechanics and playstyles.
+Note, many of these classes intentionally circumvent traditional game balance, though none of them should be overpowered (at least compared to traditional 'meta' classes).
+I do not recommend using this mod for your first play through, the intent is to add some variety for those that have already completed the game multiple times.

 - This mod is still in beta, please do be careful using it as it may cause issues with your save file.
 - The mod is balanced for Core and below to add some interesting twists to playthroughs.
 I have not tested it on higher difficulties.